nekoNight653/PromptGenerator/README.md

 It has image prompts and text prompts

-Current version 1.2.3
+Current version 1.2.4

 Changes:

-    Fixed the refactoring mistake that happened making my frame called PromptGeneratorPackage.PromptGenerator
+    Made a panel for misc buttons like  "clear output"

-    Made the outputImg function throw a BadLocation exception rather than handling it itself (It didn't have a way to get the image name)
+    Made it so that image prompts always output on a different thread rather than just when the number requested is over 4, because I fond that depending on the image they could take a while

-    Slight improvements to the cleansliness of the code.
+    A few more cleanliness improvements

 Planned changes: